 If you've been following along with this series, you've now seen how to write Terraform for Jamf from scratch, how to manage Jamf Protect and Jamf Platform configuration as code with a dedicated provider, and now how to bring an existing environment under Terraform management without starting over.
 There's more to come — we'll be covering additional topics in future posts as the providers and tooling continue to evolve.

 We're actively working on jamformer and gathering feedback.
 If you try it out, we'd like to hear what works and what doesn't.
-Open an issue on the GitHub repository or reach out on Jamf Nation.
+Open an issue on the GitHub repository or reach out on the #jamformer channel on the MacAdmins Slack.

 References